Therapeutic Massage can help with:

 - Sports massage.
 This is similar to Swedish massage, but it’s geared toward people involved in sport activities to help prevent or treat injuries and integrates more stretching.

-As these are the specific types most therapists will discuss what your concerns and goals are for the session and accommodate accordingly.
+As these are the specific types of massage, most therapists will discuss what your concerns and goals are for the session and accommodate accordingly.

 What can I expect during my first appointment?

 Preparing for a massage doesn’t require any special preparations.
 Before a massage therapy session starts, your therapist will ask you about any symptoms, your medical history and what you’re hoping to get out of massage that you’ve indicated on the intake sheet.
 Then you both can discuss the best course of action for the most productive session.